tensorwerk/hangar-py/docs/concepts.rst

 Abstraction 3: What Makes up a Dataset?
 =======================================

-The invividual pieces of information ("Data") which are grouped together in a "Dataset" are called "Samples" in the Hangar vernacular.
+The individual pieces of information ("Data") which are grouped together in a "Dataset" are called "Samples" in the Hangar vernacular.
 According to the specification set by our definition of a Dataset, all samples must be numeric arrays with each having: